jl3419-ljy/FPGA-Consultancy/Super_Resolution_Hardware_IPs/README.md

 Hardware implementation:

-- Since the pixel is signed 32-bit floating point, the most significant bit represent sign.
+- Since pixels are signed 32-bit floating point, the most significant bit represent sign.
 - If the MSB is 0, it is set to itself.
 - If the MSB is 1, it is set to zero.